xtecuan/installcentos/README.md

 ## Testing

-The script is tested using the included container and the `validate.sh` script.
-The SSH key passed to the container needs to be imported into DigitalOcean as `installcentos` or the `SSH_KEY_NAME` variable needs to be set.
+The script is tested using the tooling in the `validate` directory.

+To use the tooling, it's required to create file `validate/env.sh` with the DigitalOcean API key

 ```
-make

-docker run -ti -e DIGITALOCEAN_ACCESS_TOKEN="<TOKEN>" \
-	-v <private key file path>:/root/.ssh/<private key file name> -v <private key file path>.pub:/root/.ssh/<private key file name>.pub \
-	quay.io/osevg/installcentos-validate
+export DIGITALOCEAN_TOKEN=""
 ```

+and then run `start.sh` to start the provisioning.
+Once the ssh is connected to the server, the script will atatch to the `tmux` session running Ansible installer.

+To destroy the infrastructure, run the `stop.sh` script.